 On February 11, 2017, Argonaut Drama competed at the Lenaea Theatre Festival, an event attended by 68 high schools and over 1,200 participants, taking home three awards, including the Festival's top prize, given to Argonaut senior, D'Lynn Zagami.
 To a standing ovation, D'Lynn received the Bob Smart Spirit of Lenaea Award, the festival's highest honor, for exhibiting "the values that [Lenaea] strives to honor and celebrate."

-Last spring, D'Lynn suffered a major depressive episode.
+In 2016, D'Lynn suffered a major depressive episode.
 With the help of Siramanee Ruchupanai and Elyssia Maysee, she wrote the one-act, "It's Reflection," telling her journey from despair to hope.
 She researched how to handle the topics of depression and attempted suicide responsibly.
 She consulted with mental health professionals.
 She visited an educational touring program, and met with its director.
 In writing the piece, she probed her own wounds, but always with an eye for how she could make others feel better, to know they were not alone.

 To create meaning out of personal tragedy is to fulfill one of theatre's most sacred missions: to share stories; to empathize; to know what it means to be human and to struggle.
 That is what D'Lynn achieved in her play, and why she was recognized by the Lenaea judges.